Upton Chamber

 Description

-Mystery Hill, Upton Chamber, Calendar I, Calendar II, Gungywamp and Druid's Hill are the names of the most well known of about 300 artificial rock constructions.
+Mystery Hill, Upton Chamber, Calendar I, Calendar II, Gungywamp and Druid’s Hill are the names of the most well known of about 300 artificial rock constructions.
 The most astonishing fact is, that they resemble celtic remains from the British Isles.
-Looking like Stonehenge or Newgrange, this places have an ancient touch.
-However, there is no evidence of any kind which would allow to date them.
+Looking like Stonehenge or Newgrange, these places have an ancient touch.
+However, there was no content of any kind found inside, which would allow to date them.
+For a long time the best age estimation possible was between 300 and 3,000 years old.
+In 2015 the U.S. Geological Survey examined those structures and used optically stimulated luminescence (OSL) for dating them.
+The results are between 1350 and 1625, at this time the Nipmuc people lived in the area.
+But the cave also lies along the Great Trail, a famed indigenous trade route which went from Delaware to Canada.